What if I am hunting in a unit, state, or province not listed in the CWD proclamation?

-- Thoroughly wash hands, knives, and other tools used to field dress the animal.
-Disinfect tools by soaking them in a solution of 50% unscented household bleach and 50% water for an hour.
-Afterwards, allow them to air dry.
+- Thoroughly wash hands, knives and other tools used to field dress the animal.
+Disinfect tools by soaking them in a solution of 50 percent unscented household bleach and 50 percent water for an hour.
+Allow them to air dry.

 - Avoid contact with any animal that appears sick and do not consume.

-- Bones and unprocessed remains should be disposed through burial, landfill, or incineration.
+- Bones and unprocessed remains should be disposed of through burial, landfill or incineration.

-Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of white-tailed deer, mule deer, and elk.
+Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of white-tailed deer, mule deer, elk and moose.
 It belongs to a family of diseases known as Transmissible Spongiform Encephalopathies (TSEs), or prion diseases.
-Although CWD shares certain features with other TSEs, like bovine spongiform encephalopathy (BSE or mad cow disease), scrapie in sheep and goats, and Creutzfeldt - Jakob disease (CJD) in humans, it is a distinct disease apparently affecting only deer and elk.
+Although CWD shares certain features with other TSEs, like bovine spongiform encephalopathy (BSE or mad cow disease), scrapie in sheep and goats, and Creutzfeldt - Jakob disease (CJD) in humans, it is a distinct disease apparently affecting only deer, elk and moose.
 It causes damage to portions of the brain; creating holes in the brain cells and causing a sponge-like appearance.

 CWD has unfortunately become more prevalent in recent years.
-In Wisconsin, CWD infects about 25-30% percent of the deer in their core management zone.
-In other areas percentages of infected animals range from 0-30% in deer and wild elk.
+In Wisconsin, CWD infects about 25-30 percent of the deer in its core management zone.
+In other areas, percentages of infected animals range from 0-30 percent in deer and wild elk.
 The number of animals diagnosed with CWD has steadily increased in recent years.
-It has also been found in numerous new locations previously thought to be free of disease.
+It has also been found in numerous new locations where the disease was not previously detected.

-Most members of the cervid family are known to be naturally susceptible to CWD: elk, mule deer and white-tailed deer and moose.
+Most members of the cervid family are known to be naturally susceptible to CWD: elk, mule deer, white-tailed deer and moose.
 Susceptibility of other members of the deer family (Cervidae) and other wildlife species is variable and depends on the nature of and route of exposure.

 CWD is a slowly progressing disease; signs typically are not seen until the animal is 12-18 months of age and may take as long as 3 or more years.
-CWD attacks the brains of infected deer and elk, causing the animals to become emaciated, display abnormal behavior, lose bodily functions, become weak, and eventually die.
-Clinical signs identified include excessive salivation, loss of appetite, progressive weight loss, excessive thirst and urination, listlessness, teeth grinding, lowering of the head, and drooping ears.
+CWD attacks the brains of infected animals, causing them to become emaciated, display abnormal behavior, lose bodily functions, become weak and eventually die.
+Clinical signs identified include excessive salivation, loss of appetite, progressive weight loss, excessive thirst and urination, listlessness, teeth grinding, lowering of the head and drooping ears.
 It should be remembered that many of these signs can be a result of other diseases.

-Prions have been found in bodily secretion such as feces, urine, and saliva and in tissues such as neurologic tissue (brain, spine peripheral nerves), lymphatic tissues, heart, spleen, kidney, lung, soft palate and skeletal muscle Experimental and circumstantial evidence suggest infected cervids transmit the disease laterally (animal-to-animal).
-In wild populations, decomposition of carcasses, scrapes, rubs, and shared feeding sites play a role in transmission as well as social behavior.
-CWD and other wildlife diseases seem more likely to occur in areas where deer or elk are crowded or where they congregate at man-made feed and water stations.
-Artificial feeding of deer and elk compounds the problem.
+Prions have been found in bodily secretion such as feces, urine and saliva, and in tissues such as neurologic tissue (brain, spine peripheral nerves), lymphatic tissues, heart, spleen, kidney, lung, soft palate and skeletal muscle.
+Experimental and circumstantial evidence suggests infected cervids transmit the disease laterally (animal-to-animal).
+In wild populations, decomposition of carcasses, scrapes, rubs and shared feeding sites play a role in transmission as well as social behavior.
+CWD and other wildlife diseases seems more likely to occur in areas where deer, elk or moose are crowded or where they congregate at man-made feed and water stations.
+Artificial feeding of deer, elk and moose compounds the problem.
 Prions exist in the environment for years to decades.
 Recent research indicates that prions can be aerosolized and lead to infection also.